jaredjackson/dynamic_router/README.md

 		# This model has a field called 'url'
 	end

-You can create a route to a resource using this field as URL, just use the notation:
+To create a route to a resource using the field 'url' as URL, first extend the DynamicRouter class:

 	class Example < ActiveRecord::Base
+		extend DynamicRouter

+		# This model has a field called 'url'
+	end

+And after add the 'has_dynamic_route' method as following:

+	class Example < ActiveRecord::Base
+		extend DynamicRouter

 		# This model has a field called 'url'

 		has_dynamic_route Proc.new {|example| "/#{example.url}"}, "dummy#dummy_method"